yousefja/Time-Series-Modelling-UN-Millenium-Development-Goals/README.md

  - Multivariate Time Series Forecasting using 1D CNNs, RNNs (LSTMs), and ARIMA

  - Predictive modelling using Regression Analysis (KNeighbors, Linear, Logistic) Decision Trees/Random Forests

+ Some thoughts on this project:

+ In an ideal scenario, I'd have a more  complete dataset.
+That way, if I measured the correlation among the same set of  variables for each country independently, I'd be able to say wether the same corr's exist independent of the country.
+Only then could I really say that a model can be built  which can predict outcomes from the same set of variables for any given country.
+If they don't match up, I believe this would mean that the variables are not enough to explain development, or rather that development can not be generally explained by a set of variables.
+It can, however, adequately enough describe the system of national dev that it can be used within a certain level of confidence to classify, predict, etc.